IBM-Bluemix-Docs/compare-and-comply/relnotes.md

 The release notes provide information about changes to the {{site.data.keyword.cnc_long}} service release on IBM Private Cloud.

-**Important:** This documentation set applies only to the {{site.data.keyword.cnc_short}} service on IBM Cloud Private.
-It does not apply to other Watson services that are available on the public IBM Cloud.

 ## Service API Versioning
 {: #api_versioning}